hanselfmu/react-redux-starter-kit/README.md

     3. http://timhartmann.net/frontend-development/scss-styleguide-with-bem-oocss-smacss/
     4. http://thesassway.com/beginner/how-to-structure-a-sass-project

-and I personally prefer the architecture from scotch.io.
+and I personally prefer the architecture from scotch.io, which is borrowed from [the 7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).
 It is enough to handle a complex SPA, yet still simple enough to be understandable.
 What you see right now is a derived version from that. "base", "elements", and "utils" are global Sass modules that get compiled into "\_common.scss" module.
 This common module defines Sass mixins and global Sass variables, and all the component-level stylesheets (components, pages, etc.) import this module to use globally defined variables and utilities.
 We also have a "main.scss" that defines global styles.

 #### Preprocessors or PostCSS?

-We use PostCSS together with Sass.
+I use PostCSS together with Sass.

 The good things about PostCSS:
 1. PostCSS embraces CSS4, and its plugin mechanism means we can get only what we need and nothing else (more flexibility);